-It's time to learn how to purl stitches and it's really simple to do.
-If you've been practicing the knit stitch for awhile then you're ready for purling too.
+Learning how to purl stitches is really simple to do.
+And if you've been practicing the knit stitch for awhile then you're ready for purling too.
 Besides these two stitches go together like bread and butter.

-The best part is, once you know how to purl and knit you can make practically anything.
+The best part is, once you know how to knit and purl you can make practically anything.
 And the stitch patterns you can create are endless and so pretty.

 Think of purl stitching as the opposite to the knit stitch.
 You still hold your knitting needles the same way however you will hold the yarn in front of your knitting needle as you purl the stitches.

 Even though knitting purl stitches is easy to do it will feel a little awkward to work at first but you'll get used to it as you practice.

 Purl stitches tend to get looser so just give them a little tug when you are finished working the stitch or hold your yarn a little tighter.